 - Street Opening Permits

 State law and local ordinance require the annual licensing of dogs and cats.
-Any person, who owns, possesses or harbors a dog or cat for more than 10 days must obtain a license.
+Any person, who owns, feeds, keeps or harbors a dog or cat for more than 10 days must obtain a license.
 Pet owners, who have already licensed their pets, should renew the license no later than January 31 of each year.
 All licenses expire December 31 of each year, regardless of the date the license was obtained.

 The fee for a spayed/neutered dog or cat is $12.00; the fee for a non-spayed/non-neutered dog or cat is $15.00.
 There is a $25.00 late fee for all pets whose licenses are renewed after May 10 of the licensing year.